halloverden/fotihose/README.md

 ### All components have to:
 - Be prefixed with "fih-"
 - Use ChangeDetectionStrategy.OnPush.
-- Handle OnChanges for all inputs.
+- Handle OnChanges for all inputs where needed.

 ### All packages have to:
 - Reside in the @fotihose namespace.